CoolFool/alioth/README.md

   4. The FastAPI endpoints accept requests and reponses both of which use predefined [pydantic](https://docs.pydantic.dev/latest/) models for the type of requests and responses.
 All the endpoints that implememnt Qdrant APIs, simply invokes a celery tasks based on the workload the endpoint implements.
   5. Celery is an open source asynchronous task queue or job queue which is based on distributed message passing.
 It basically has a bunch of workers that consumes and processes messages from a  queue (RabbitMQ queue in case of Alioth) and based on the settings stores the result.
   6. The tasks in Celery is any function that is run by the workers, these workers can be scaled horizonatally as well as vertically.
 As everything is async in celery, it needs a broker to coordinate everything.
 Celery supports multiple brokers but Alitoh uses RabbitMQ due to it's ease of use AND and it is cost-efficient to run at scale.
 Redis was considered but as it primarily uses memory to store data it would've been expensive to run at scale and data ingestion doesn't need real-time speed of processing.
-  7. Kafka was also considered but Celery doesn't officially support it and most importantly running self-hosted Kafka on Kubernetes or bare-metal, it is a huge operational effort and using cloud would've been expensive.
+  7. Kafka was also considered but Celery doesn't officially support it and most importantly running self-hosted Kafka on Kubernetes or bare-metal is a huge operational effort and using cloud would've been expensive.
   8. The API Docs are available at `/docs` from the Alioth Endpoint.

 - ### Ingestion Pipeline
   1. The user has to create a collection manually by using Qdrant API or Client libraries.
 The reason to NOT include a collection endpoint in Alioth is simply because it would just act as proxy and increase latency for no performance gain.
 Collections are highly configurable and has lots of params that the user has to be aware of and abstracting it away is not the way to go.
      > Do remember to disable indexing for the collection from the API if you are going to ingest large amounts of data.
   2. The ingestion endpoint (`/alioth/ingest`) accepts Post Request, and invokes `app.tasks.ingestion.ingest` celery task.
-  3. Once a message or payload is `POST`ed to the API, the payload is first add to `ingest` queue and then the invoked tasks is spawned by the ingestion celery worker that consumes the `ingest` queue and takes care of processing the payload and upserting it in Qdrant DB.
+  3. Once a message or payload is `POST`ed to the API, the payload is first added to `ingest` queue and then the invoked tasks is spawned by the ingestion celery worker that consumes the `ingest` queue and takes care of processing the payload and upserting it in Qdrant DB.
   4. Alioth uses the `.upsert` function of the Qdrant Client and uses batches to upsert data into Qdrant DB as it can handle single as well as multiple records.
   5. The ingestion celery worker can be horizonatally scaled based on the rate of ingestion of records.